 Different parking ticket rules apply to different types of PCN.

-But if they turn your challenge down they will send you a 'Notice of Rejection'.
-You have 28 days to disagree with a Notice of Rejection and submit an appeal.
-Send an appeal to the Traffic Penalty Tribunal for PCNs issued in England (excludes the London area).
+Note: If they turn down your formal challenge will send you a 'Notice of Rejection'.
+You have 28 days to pay or make an appeal to an independent tribunal.

 If you want to challenge a Fixed Penalty Notice (FPN) you will need go to a magistrates' court.
 The procedure for doing this is on the back of the parking ticket.
 The court will send you a summons with the date for your court hearing.